 2. Carving

-For skiers who love speed, ripping down a hill with a true carve is one of a skiing’s most graceful maneuvers.
-True edge-to-edge carving is meant primarily for wide-open groomers.
+For skiers who love speed, ripping down a hill with a true carve is one of a skiing’s most graceful manoeuvers.
+True edge-to-edge carving is meant primarily for wide-open slopes.

 3. Steeps